kmesiab/go-policy-enforcer/README.md

 }
 ```

+## Handling Nested and Complex Structs

+The `go-policy-enforcer` library is designed to handle nested and complex
+struct types seamlessly through the use of reflection and dot notation for
+field access.

+This means you can enforce policies not only on simple flat
+structs but also on deeply nested structs.
+By specifying fields using dot
+notation, such as `address.city`, you can perform evaluations on nested
+fields within your data structures.

+This powerful feature allows the library to accommodate complex data
+hierarchies and intricate JSON structures, ensuring that your policies
+can be as detailed and comprehensive as needed.

 ### Explanation of the Example

 - The example defines two policies: one that checks if the Age of the